 This shore-side park was constructed with CWA and FERA funds.
 From a Department of Land and Natural Resources calendar: “The moderne style, FERA funded Ala Moana Park East Entry Gateway (1934), designed by Harry Sims Bent, was officially named the… read more

-Part of the Ala Moana Park complex, the Sports Pavilion, Banyan Court, and the Lawn Bowling Green were designed by architect Harry Sims Bent and built with the help of federal funds and FERA and CWA labor.
-“The simple concrete exterior… read more
+Part of the Ala Moana Park complex, the Sports Pavilion and Banyan Court were designed by architect Harry Sims Bent and built with the help of federal funds and FERA and CWA labor.
+“The simple concrete exterior walls of the… read more

 Barking Sands Pacific Missile Range Facility is a U.S. Naval Installation on the Island of Kauai in Hawaii.
 Between 1941 and 1942 WPA funds helped enlarge the facility.